-The Missouri Weights and Measures Division programs are operated in accordance with the National Institute of Standards and Technology.
-The division also is a member of the National Conference on Weights and Measures, ASTM International and the National Fire Protection Association.
+The Missouri Weights, Measures and Consumer Protection programs are operated in accordance with the National Institute of Standards and Technology.
+The division is also a member of the National Conference on Weights and Measures, ASTM International and the National Fire Protection Association.